KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 1. It doesn't know of the full context of the schema it's generating, each property is mapped individually, so it doesn't know if the "surrounding" class is generic, or if it's a class or struct, etc.
+2. Naming is somewhat inconsistent.
+"Statics" and "Atoms" are used somewhat interchangeably, and not logically.
+Same with "Dynamics" and "Molecules".

 ### Very high priority